 Baltimore, MD 21201

-• Maryland Department of Health and Mental Hygiene is responsible for general health and/or addiction services in this state, and may also have information on problem gambling.
+• Maryland Department of Health is responsible for general health and/or addiction services in this state, and may also have information on problem gambling.

 • For the fact sheet on gambling and problem gambling in Maryland, click here.

 Is fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.